-Under this performance goal, the Company was required to achieve a share price performance during the three-year period ending December 31, 2022 relative to the share price performance of other publicly traded uranium mining companies with comparable market capitalizations (30% of the total LTIP weighting at 100% of target).
-Share price performance was determined by comparing the performance of the Common Shares over the three-year period ending December 31, 2022 to the performance of other publicly traded uranium companies with similar market capitalizations as of the date the above metrics were set.
-Return to shareholders was measured as the percentage increase in the Company's share price over the three-year period ending December 31, 2022.
-Specifically, 100% of target required that the Company's share price performance during 2022 be within the second quartile of the share price performance to be within the first quartile of the share price performance to be within the first quartile of the share price performance to be within the third quartile of the share price performance of all such publicly traded uranium companies; 50% of target required the Company's share price performance of all such publicly traded uranium companies; and 0% of target resulted if the Company's share price performance was in the fourth quartile of the share price performance of all such publicly traded uranium companies.
+Under this performance goal, the Company was required to achieve a share price performance during the three-year period ending December 31, 2023 relative to the share price performance of other publicly traded uranium and REE/heavy mineral sand ("HMS") mining companies with comparable market capitalizations (30% of the total LTIP weighting at 100% of target).
+Share price performance was determined by comparing the performance of the Common Shares over the three-year period ending December 31, 2023 to the performance of other publicly traded uranium and REE/HMS companies with similar market capitalizations as of the date the above metrics were set.
+Return to shareholders was measured as the percentage increase in the Company's share price over the three-year period ending

+December 31, 2023.
+Specifically, 100% of target required that the Company's share price performance during 2023 be within the second quartile of the share price performance of all such publicly traded uranium and REE/HMS companies; 150% of target required the Company's share price performance to be within the first quartile of the share price performance of all such publicly traded uranium and REE/HMS companies; 50% of target required the Company's share price performance of the share price performance of all such publicly traded uranium and REE/HMS companies; 50% of target required the Company's share price performance of all such publicly traded uranium and REE/HMS companies; and 0% of target resulted if the Company's share price performance was in the fourth quartile of the share price performance of all such publicly traded uranium and REE/HMS companies.

-To determine the share price performance of the Company relative to publicly traded uranium companies with similar market capitalizations as of the date the LTIP metrics were set, the Company used the opening market price as of January 2, 2020 and the closing market price as of December 30, 2022 of each publicly traded uranium company that started the three-year period with the established base market capitalization.
+To determine the share price performance of the Company relative to publicly traded uranium and REE/HMS companies with similar market capitalizations as of the date the LTIP metrics were set, the Company used the opening market price as of January 4, 2021 and the closing market price as of December 29, 2023 of each publicly traded uranium and REE/HMS company that started the three-year period with the established base market capitalization, adjusted for applicable foreign exchange rate changes.

-Based on this analysis, the Company's share price performance during the three-year period ending December 31, 2022 ranked fifth out of twelve total companies, thereby falling within the second quartile of publicly traded uranium companies with similar market capitalizations.
-This resulted in 100% of target being achieved.
-As a result, a full weighting of 30% was achieved for this performance goal.
+Based on this analysis, the Company's share price performance during the three-year period ending December 31, 2023 ranked 10th out of 16 total companies, thereby falling within the third quartile of publicly traded uranium, REE and HMS companies with similar market capitalizations.
+This resulted in 50% of Plan being achieved.
+As a result, a weighting of 15% was achieved for this performance goal.

-• ESG Goal: Advance Long-Term REE Initiatives
+• ESG Goal: Advance Long-Term REE Initiatives - Secure or Purchase Additional Monazite Sources